mwganson/Bevel/README.md

 <img src="bevel_scr2.png" alt="screenshot 2">

 ## Changelog
+** v0.2021.10.09 -- change icon to more colorized version
+** do not claim children by default in part design
+** add simple vertex editor
 ** v0.2021.10.05 -- remove some unnecessary properties already in base class ** don't ask where to place in tree, but just add to end of the body ** v0.2021.10.01 -- handle case where user has selected non-vertex subobjects